 Like you should not give probiotics designed for other animals, you should also not give human probiotics to cats.
 Not only might they not work, but they could be dangerous for your cat.

-You can choose from a variety of different probiotic forms for your cat, such as pills, treats, powders, and even diets with probiotics added to best suit your cat.
+You can choose from various probiotic forms for your cat, such as pills, treats, powders, and even diets with probiotics added to best suit your cat.

 Probiotics will help to clear up several different types of diarrhea which your cat may be struggling with:

-- Acute or chronic diarrhea: This type of diarrhea is usually caused by bacterial, viral or parasitic infections which could have been picked up from other cats, or from eating something rotten.
-Probiotics help to fight the bad bacterial overgrowth which afflicts the digestive system at these times.
+- Acute or chronic diarrhea: This type of diarrhea is usually caused by bacterial, viral or parasitic infections that could have been picked up from other cats or from eating something rotten.
+Probiotics help to fight the bad bacterial overgrowth, which afflicts the digestive system at these times.

 - Inflammatory bowel disease (IBD): IBD is an auto-immune disease, where the digestive tract becomes inflamed because it is reacting to the proteins in the food.
 Since the lining of the digestive tract is not in good health, less water and nutrients are absorbed, resulting in runny or loose stools and weight loss.
 Probiotics help to regulate the immune system and reduce the effects of IBD.